-China and Taiwan ‘involved in stand off’ on second day of military drills
+China and Taiwan ‘involved in standoff’ on second day of military drills

-At least 20 military ships reportedly involved in stand off near buffer zone between the countries
+At least 20 military ships reportedly involved in standoff near buffer zone between the countries

 Military drills by China around Taiwan entered their second day on Sunday in what the latter described as “simulated joint precision strikes”.